stylersnico/DDOS-Deflate-for-Debian-7/README.md

-DDOS-Deflate-for-Debian-7
+DDOS Deflate for Debian 7
 =========================

+A fork of the original DDOS Deflate Project -> http://deflate.medialayer.com/

-DDOS Deflate for Debian 7
+Fully loaded for Debian 7 Wheezy